 Two Sides of Everything

-We hold joy and sadness in the same hand, almost always I guess.
-Me
+We hold joy and sadness in the same hand, almost always I guess. #hopelesshoper

-Here I sit, typing and erasing, typing and erasing…how do you talk about things that don’t make sense?
-I am coming to realize that the law of physics that says “to every reaction there is an opposite and equal reaction” (What law is that?
+Here I sit, typing and erasing, wondering how to talk about things that don’t make sense?
+I realize that the law of physics that says “to every reaction there is an opposite and equal reaction” (What law is that?
 I am NOT a physicist!) is actually true.
 Really, I knew that already but in my so not scientific mind, never really cared.

 But as I try to work through all that is swirling through my mind on this quiet Sunday morning (yes, gasp!!!!
 I did not go to church and really, that is part of the issue…read on…) it becomes crystal clear in my mind that whatever I feel about something, the opposite feeling seems to always be present.
 There SEEMS to be no purity of feeling…